andremw/hubot-waiter/README.md

 # hubot-waiter

-A hubot integration with Jenkins
+A hubot integration with Jenkins that enables deploying code via your preferred chat using a bot.

 See [`src/jenkins.js`](src/jenkins.js) for full documentation.